Empirical or Invariant Risk Minimization? A Sample Complexity Perspective: Sample Complexity of Invariant Risk Minimization

 Assumption \ref{assm2:ood_cond_envmt} states there exists an environment where the information that $X^{e}$ has about $Y^{e}$ is also contained in $Z^{e}$.
 Define a composition $m\circ \Phi^{*}$, $\forall x\in \mathcal{X}$, $m\circ \Phi^{*}(x) =\mathbb{E}^{e}[Y^{e}|Z^{e}=\Phi^{*}(x)]$.

-\begin{proposition} If $\ell$ is square loss, and Assumptions \ref{assm1:ood_cond_envmt} and \ref{assm2:ood_cond_envmt} hold, then $m\circ \Phi^{*}$ solves the OOD problem (\eqref{eqn1: ood}). \end{proposition} The proofs of all the propositions are in the supplement.
-A similar result holds for cross-entropy loss (discussion in supplement).
+\begin{proposition} If $\ell$ is the square loss, and Assumptions \ref{assm1:ood_cond_envmt} and \ref{assm2:ood_cond_envmt} hold, then $m\circ \Phi^{*}$ solves the OOD problem (\eqref{eqn1: ood}). \end{proposition} The proofs of all the propositions are in the supplement.
+A similar result holds for the cross-entropy loss (discussion in supplement).
 For the rest of the paper, we focus on learning $m\circ \Phi^{*}$ as it solves the OOD problem.
-(For covariate shifts $\Phi^{*}=\mathsf{I}$, $m(x)=\mathbb{E}^{e}[Y^{e}|X^{e}=x]$ is the OOD solution.)
+For covariate shifts $\Phi^{*}=\mathsf{I}$, $m(x)=\mathbb{E}^{e}[Y^{e}|X^{e}=x]$ is the OOD solution.
 In \cite{arjovsky2019invariant}, a proof connecting $m\circ \Phi^{*}$ and OOD was not stated.
 Recently, in \cite{koyama2020out}, a result similar to Proposition \ref{prop1: ood} was shown but with a few differences.
 The authors assume conditional probabilities are invariant unlike our assumption that only requires conditional expectations and variances to be invariant.
-However, their result applies to more losses.
+However, their result applies to more losses. $m\circ \Phi^{*}$ is the target we want to learn. \cite{arjovsky2019invariant} proposed IRM since standard min-max optimization over the training environments $\mathcal{E}_{tr}$ and ERM fail to learn $m\circ \Phi^{*}$ in many cases.
+The authors in \cite{arjovsky2019invariant} identify a crucial property of $m\circ \Phi^{*}$ and use it to define an object called invariant predictor that we define next.